matrix-profile-foundation/matrixprofiler/cran-comments.md

 # CRAN Comments

-## Comments for this version (0.1.9)
+## Comments for this version (0.1.10)

-Due to CRAN policy, I had to remove the Makefile command --strip-debug.
-Therefore, the library now has more than 15MB in size on \*nix systems.

-Removed VignetteBuilder field since this package does not contain a vignette.
+C++11 flags are deprecated and defaults to C++17, so this requirement was removed from the package.
+Also, some old links were fixed.

 ## Test environments